-Google Classroom is Google’s attempt to pull all of its services together in a way that makes sense in schools.
-So far features are pretty minimal, but Google promises to add more functionality in the coming months.
+Google Classroom is Google’s attempt to pull all its services together in a way that makes sense in schools.
+So far features are minimal, but Google promises to add more functionality in the coming months.

 In this guide we show you how to get Google Classroom ready for your teachers and students in the new term.

 Classroom is enabled from the Google Apps Control Panel as you would any other Google App.
 If you’re on the rapid release schedule, and new products are set to release automatically, you’ll find that Google Classroom is already enabled for you.
 If not, you’ll have to manually enable it as you would any other Google App.

 You can check which release schedule you’re on by going to Company Profile > Profile and viewing the New Use Features options:

 If Classroom isn’t enabled, you can allow access by going to Google Apps > Classroom and turning it on for the relevant users.